Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: Abstract

 \section{Abstract}

-Up to now the only known example in the literature of constantly curved holomorphic $2$-sphere of degree 6 in the complex $G(2,5)$ has been the first associated curve of the Veronese curve of degree 4.
-By exploring the rich interplay between the Riemann sphere and projectively equivalent Fano $3$-folds of index 2 and degree $5$, we prove, up to the ambient unitary equivalence, that the moduli space of generic (to be precisely defined) such $2$-spheres is semialgebraic of dimension 2.
-All these $2$-spheres are verified to have non-parallel second fundamental form except for the above known example.
+Up to now the only known constantly curved sextic curve, i.e., holomorphic $2$-sphere of degree 6, in the complex $G(2,5)$ has been the first associated curve of the Veronese curve of degree 4, which indicates that such curves are rare to find.
+Exploring the rich interplay between the ramification of harmonic sequences in differential geometry and algebro-geometric properties of projectively equivalent Fano $3$-folds of index 2 and degree $5$, we invoke the moduli space structure of sextic curves in the Fano $3$-fold often referred to as $V_5$ to confirm the rarity of constancy of curvature, by establishing that the harmonic sequence of a generic sextic curve in $G(2,5)$ is totally unramified.
+This paper proposes to investigate from the Galois viewpoint the way ramification can appear in relation to the constancy of curvature among nongeneric sextic curves in $G(2,5)$.